Julius26/GADS2020/README.md

 This app consumes GADS 2020 API and displays a list of top 20 learners in Learning Leaders Category and Top 20 Leaders in the Skill IQ category.

-# CONCEPTS CONVERED IN THIS PROJECT
+# CONCEPTS COVERED IN THIS PROJECT

 -Networking in android using Retrofit
 -DI